-The best cloud backup services, also called online-backup services, can help you dodge data-loss disasters.
-They will automatically copy your files to offsite cloud storage servers that you can reach from anywhere.
+To avoid data-loss disasters, you should turn to one of the best cloud backup services.
+It will automatically copy your most precious personal files to offsite cloud storage servers that you can reach from anywhere with an internet connection.

 Top 3 cloud backup solutions

-iDrive ranks consistently high on every review due to its great features and fair pricing structure.
-It’s available on Windows, macOS, and Linux-based computers as well as smartphones and tablets running Android or iOS.
+IDrive ranks highly on every review due to its great features and fair pricing.
+The software is available for Windows and macOS computers as well as smartphones and tablets running Android or iOS, and there are also command-line scripts for Linux machines.

-2. Backblaze is the cheapest cloud backup solution
+2. Backblaze is the easiest cloud backup solution

-Backblaze is also the easiest cloud storage solution to use — just set it and forget it.
-It also has a useful restore-my-mail feature and rapid upload speeds.
+Backblaze is the easiest cloud storage solution to use — just set it and forget it.
+It also has a useful restore-by-mail feature and rapid upload speeds.
 Backblaze is a great choice if you're looking for the best bang for your buck.View Deal

 3. Acronis True Image is a powerful and versatile option

 Acronis is a disk-imaging program with a cloud-storage component tacked on.
-It also happens to be (arguably) the most powerful online-backup solution available and includes antivirus software and ransomware protection.View Deal
+It also happens to be the most powerful online-backup solution available for consumers, and now includes antivirus software and ransomware protection.View Deal

-But while some online-backup services let you back up an unlimited number of devices, and others give you unlimited online storage space, none of them gives you unlimited space for an unlimited number of devices.
+But while some of these services back up an unlimited number of devices, and others give you unlimited online storage space, none of them gives you unlimited space for an unlimited number of devices for a flat price.
 That would just be too good to be true.

 - The best external hard drives for PS4 and Xbox One